boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 As you would probably expect Plain Text, SQL, XML, JSON and CSV take the top positions of this one, seeing as they usually contain metadata, database dumps and the like.

 Limited to 40 because at some point there is only a hello world example or such available and the result is not very interesting.
+It is not suprising to see that someone has checked in `sqlite3.c` somewhere but I would be a little worried about that 25k line Python file and that 9k line TypeScript monster.

 | language | filename | lines |
 | -------- | -------- | ----- |